antonmry/dotfiles/private_Documents/shortcuts.md

 window lcd path        : command to change the path of a window
 <C-r><C-w>             : paste a word in mode Ex
 <C-r>=1+1              : paste 2
+w !sudo tee %          : command to write as root

 ## To check / doesn't work
 %% shortcut            : pag 120